jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/index.md

      * track our actions and the phase we are in.

 * We should not rely on expected cards; use what you have at the time.
 We do not need to play all our assets.
 * Do not think we need to be ready before moving in the scenario act.
 * Assess if we need to go to a location or wait later when more ready.
 * Card drawing and resource gathering actions should be less a priority when there is so much better things to do.
 * Playing the campaign multiple times to adapt the deck with better cards and prepare the play.
 What enemy to fight...
 * Assess before moving as a last action: may be better to stay with others; or better set in current location to fight an encounter.
 * Know when to evade.
 Remember monster without hunter does not move.
-* Try to get a 2 damages at least per attack
+* Try to get a 2 damages at least per attack.
+* In a campaign, investigators may not do well in a given scenario, this is expected.
+So replay campaign to learn more about how to improve deck building to be better adapted.
+* To avoid bad luck on critical bag draw, think about trick like to transfer a skill test to another investigator, cancel token, cancel card effect...
+* Apply some strategies from MTG, like:

+    * was this the right play?
+    * what are the other options?
+    *

 ### For solo play